oshih/Neat.vim/README.md

 To select the colorscheme:
 1. Download and copy Neat.vim files to .vim/colors
-2. Put "colorscheme Neat" in .vimrc
+2. Put "syntax on" and "colorscheme Neat" in .vimrc